Adapalene Before & After: How It Works, Benefits & Results

 Managing Side Effects During Treatment Of Acne

-Common side effects you might experience when you first start adapalene include dryness, redness (for light to medium skin tones), peeling and irritation.
+Common side effects you might experience when you first start adapalene include mild dryness, redness, peeling and irritation.
 Here are our expert tips to manage these side effects.

 – Start slowly.
 If you’re worried about side effects, apply your adapalene treatment every other night.
 You can gradually increase how often you apply it as your skin gets used to the medication.

 – Moisturise.
 Use a fragrance-free moisturiser that is specifically formulated to use alongside active ingredients.
-Apply it before and after you apply your personalised adapalene treatment to decrease the risk of irritation to your skin barrier.
+If needed, you can apply it before and after your adapalene treatment to decrease the risk of irritation to your skin barrier.

 – Use a gentle cleanser.
-Skin products like a mild, non-foaming cleanser that’s alcohol and fragrance- formulated in accordance with the NICE guidelines.
+Skin products like a mild, non-foaming cleanser that’s alcohol and fragrance-free.

 After: What To Expect From Your Acne Treatment